 The Earned Income Tax Credit (EITC) is a way for low-income working people to get money back from the federal government.
-Even workers whose earnings are too small to owe income tax can get the EITC!
+Even if you didn't earn enough to owe income tax, you can get the EITC!
 To get it, you need to file a federal tax return and send it to the IRS.

-Massachusetts also has an Earned Income tax credit (EIC), to help low-income working people get money back from the state government.
+Massachusetts also has an Earned Income Credit (EIC), to help low-income working people get money back from the state government.
 To get the credit, you need to file a state tax return and send it to the Massachusetts Department of Revenue.